samschanderl/cheat-sheets/github-commands.md

 ## Check for changes with git diff

-`git diff FILE1 FILE2` - show the changes between two files
+`git diff <FILE1> <FILE2>` - show the changes between two files

-`git diff BRANCH1 BRANCH2` - show the changes that occured between two branches
+`git diff <BRANCH1> <BRANCH2>` - show the changes that occured between two branches

 ## Show who made which change at what time

-`git blame FILENAME` - returns a list of all changes with usernames and timestamps
+`git blame <FILENAME>` - returns a list of all changes with usernames and timestamps

 `git blame -L startingLine,endingLine setup.py` - specify a subset of the list with starting and end point

+## Login to Github via CLI

+`gh auth login` - follow the authentication steps to login to your account

+## Forking a project

+1. Create a fork of another repo inside Github

+2. `gh repo clone <YOUR USERNAME>/<REPOSITORY-NAME>` - clone the repo to your local machine

+3. `cd <REPOSITORY-NAME>` - change inside the cloned repository

+4. `git checkout -b <MY-BRANCH>` - create a new branch and switch to it

+5. Make the necessary changes

+6. `git add .` - add all files (or pick a specific one)

+7. `git commit -m "Your Message"` - commit your files

+8. `git push origin <M>-BRANCH>` - push to changes to the remote repository

+9. Visit the repo on Github and click on "Pull Requests", then click "New Pull Requests".

+10. Click on "Compare Across Forks" and select the main branch and the new branch as "fork".
+Then, create a pull request and give it a title and description.